Dustin-Ray/capyKEM/README.md

 This repo is a pure rust, no-std interpretation of [FIPS 203 (draft)](https://csrc.nist.gov/pubs/fips/203/ipd) which leverages a module learning-with-errors based construction aimed towards providing a secure means of key exchange when faced with a potential quantum adversary.

 THIS LIBRARY IS A DRAFT AND IS NOT SAFE FOR USE.
-It exists purely for acedemic exeperimentation.
+It exists for acedemic exeperimentation and to enhance the authors understanding of post-quantum security notions.

 ### Current working items: